DanielThomas/oh-your-dotfiles/README.md

 The flexibility of dotfiles meets the power of [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh).

-Inspired by and compatible with Zach Holman's dotfiles - https://github.com/holman/dotfiles.
+Inspired by and compatible with [Zach Holman's dotfiles](https://github.com/holman/dotfiles).

 ## Install ##